SSIS Interview Questions

 So all in all, I think you get the best of both worlds – inline storage when possible, overflow storage when necessary.

-32. SSIS connection manager not storing SQL password?
+42. SSIS connection manager not storing SQL password, how will you resolve the issue?

 Ans: That answer points to this article: SSIS package problem